FN America announced its new 509 striker-fired pistol.

 The 509 will have interchangeable back-straps like the FNS pistols, but the grip texture pattern is more aggressive and is applied more broadly across the entire grip.
 Unlike the FNS and FNX pistols before it, the 509 makes the front and back straps very aggressive in texture, while extending the texture on the sides of the grip all the way to the top of the grip.

-The polymer frame with offer (4) Picatinny rail slots forward of the trigger guard.
+The polymer frame is designed with four Picatinny rail slots forward of the trigger guard.
 These rails have almost become standard features on modern pistols, allowing the shooter to incorporate a weapon-mounted light or laser pointer of their preference with ease.
 The BlueSheepdog Crew are big advocates of a weapon-mounted light considering that many shooting situations occur in low-light conditions where target identification is hindered by the lack of light.

 Sights on the 509 are designed for a variety of real-world conditions and combat reloading.
-The rear sight is a 2-dot luminescent system, with optional tritium night sights for LE and military.
+The rear sight is a 2-dot photoluminescent system, with optional tritium night sights for LE and military.
 The sight housing is squared off, most closely resembling the FNS Tactical pistols.
-This flat front surface provides an excellent gripping point for one-handed reloading drills using a belt, boot, or other hard surface to rack the slide.
+This flat front surface provides an excellent gripping point for one-handed reloading drills using a belt, boot, or another hard surface to rack the slide.
 The front sight is a single luminescent dot, with corresponding optional tritium night sight.
-Both front and rear sights are dove-tailed to maximize accuracy to the shooter’s personal preferences.
+Both front and rear sights are dovetailed to maximize accuracy to the shooter’s personal preferences.

 - Striker fired action